pietracorvo/HystAPI/README.md

 # HystAPI

 HystAPI is a module to process, evaluate and produce ready-to-publish hysteresis plots from magnetic measurements.
-It can be be imported to an interactive python command line or to other python scripts (like in test.py).
+It can be imported to an interactive python command line (like ipython) or to other python scripts (like in test.py).

 The core functionality of the API is collected in three classes:
 - **Hyst**: represents the data from one hysteresis measurement